-'''

 exception Match_failure of (string int int)

-'''

 Exception raised when none of the cases of a pattern-matching apply.
-The arguments are the location of the pattern-matching in the source code (file name, position of first character, position of last character).
+The arguments are the location of the match keyword in the source code (file name, line number, column number).

 exception Assert_failure of (string int int)